How Many Steps in a Mile? Walking + Running Guide

 Pace

 Your pace is the other variable that affects your number of steps in a mile.
 In general, when you walk or go at a slower pace, you will have more steps per mile than if you run or move at a faster rate.
+So you'll get in more walking steps in a mile than you would running.
 When you increase your pace, you take longer strides, which gives you fewer steps per mile.

 Running Vs. Walking Steps in a Mile